eiskalteschatten/alex-blog/README.md

-# Fastify React Blog
+# Alex Blog

-A boilerplate blog project for creating a project with a React frontend and a Fastify-based backend.
+A boilerplate blog project for creating a project.

 ---